hjkgrp/starter-hugo-research-group/content/post/2014-04-25-challenges-and-advances-dft-gpus-webinar/index.md

 ---
-title: Challenges and advances for DFT on GPUs webinar
+title: "Challenges and advances for DFT on GPUs webinar"
 subtitle:

 # Summary for listings and search engines